Practical Info for Tree Planting and Care

-We want to make it easy for you — homeowners and others — to plant trees.
+We want to make it easy for you to plant trees

-Where will your tree(s) benefit you the most?
+Where will your tree(s) provide the most benefit?

 Large-growing shade trees provide many benefits wherever you plant them.
 To cool your house and save on air conditioning, planting them to the southwest of your house is most effective, with south or west excellent choices as well.
 To minimize urban pollution runoff entering our streams and lakes, plant where the canopies will spread over paved areas.
 In residential settings, conifers function best as winter windbreaks, placed to the north or northwest of your house.
 Under wires, plant small ornamental trees.